The Ultimate Guide to Project Team Collaboration

 You may have a dedicated team at your disposal for the project, or you may have to request help from members in other departments.

-If so, you’ll have to schedule the times that they can are available to help that suits them and your project’s timeline.
+If so, you’ll have to schedule the times that they can be available to help that suits them and your project’s timeline.
 Your team could even be situated in different parts of the world.

 All of this can be challenging.
 However, when you improve collaboration in the workplace, it’ll be much easier to complete projects – no matter the obstacles you have to overcome.